wahbifadhillah/learn-go/04-working-with-packages/readme.md

 * Module Definition: [go.mod](./04-working-with-packages/go.mod)

 ### Notes
-You must define function name with Uppercase starting letter, instead of `getData`, you should use `GetData` instead.
+You must define function name with Capitalized starting letter, instead of `getData`, you should use `GetData` instead.

 ### Third-Party Packages